 • Earliest Application Date

-This year, we have added three tabs to the Portal to help you make assignments: an “Assign to Local” tab, which includes only your local committee interviewers, an “Assign to Virtual by Division” tab, which includes interviewers (filtered by WashU division) who have opted in to conducting virtual interviews outside of their local area, and an “Assign to Any Virtual” tab, which includes all interviewers who have opted in to conducting virtual interviews outside of their local area.
+You can make interview assignments in three different ways.
+You can use the “Assign to Local” tab, which includes only your local committee interviewers, the “Assign to Virtual by Division” tab, which includes interviewers (filtered by WashU division) who have opted in to conducting virtual interviews outside of their local area, and/or the “Assign to Any Virtual” tab, which includes all interviewers who have opted in to conducting virtual interviews outside of their local area.

 Please assign to your local interviewers in the Assign to Local tab as much as possible before moving to the virtual interviewer tabs.